NicoJat/IFCManager/README.md

-# IFC-AEC-Tool
+# IFCManager

-The IFC-AEC-Tool is an open-source Python tool designed to load, analyze, and visualize Architecture, Engineering, and Construction (AEC) models from IFC files.
+The IFCManager is an open-source Python tool designed to load, analyze, and visualize Architecture, Engineering, and Construction (AEC) models from IFC files.
 It enables engineers, architects, and researchers to process structural and non-structural elements, extract geometric data, and generate interactive 3D visualizations using Plotly.

 ## Key Features
 - Extracts structural and non-structural elements (beams, columns, slabs, walls, etc.) from IFC files.